 If you’re into the active outdoor lifestyle, this is the perfect place to be.
-Clip on your student discount lift ticket, toss your twin-tips on the roof rack and plow up to Sugarloaf (or Saddleback or Sunday River) for the day or drive a just 10 minutes from campus and ski Farmington’s Titcomb Mt.
+Clip on your student discount lift ticket, toss your twin-tips on the roof rack and plow up to Sugarloaf (or Saddleback or Sunday River) for the day or drive a just 10 minutes from campus and ski Farmington’s Titcomb Mountain.

 A Love for the Arts